-Compared to silicon, silicon nitride has advantages in its low linear and nonlinear losses at 1.5 μ m and its high transparency in VIS-NIR range, but it has lower Kerr nonlinearity and weaker mode confinement compared to Silicon (see Table I).
-Photon pair generation has also been demonstrated via SFWM in double-strip170 and silicon-rich169 SiN waveguides achieving a 144 kHz/mW/nm brightness with CAR larger than 10.
-Time-bin entangled photon pairs were generated in SiN double-stripe spiral channel waveguides with a $V{\rm TPI}$ of 88.4%37 (the double-stripe waveguide structure is shown in Fig.4(c)).
+Compared to silicon, silicon nitride has advantages in its low linear and nonlinear losses at 1.5 μ m and its high transparency in the VIS-NIR range, but it has lower Kerr nonlinearity and weaker mode confinement compared to silicon (see Table I).
+Photon pair generation has also been demonstrated via SFWM in doublestrip164 and silicon-rich163 SiN waveguides achieving a 144 kHz/ mW/nm brightness with CAR larger than 10.
+Time-bin entangled photon pairs were generated in SiN double-stripe spiral channel waveguides with a $V{\rm TPI}$ of 88.4%36 [the double-stripe waveguide structure is shown in Fig. 4(c)].

-III-V semiconductor photon pair sources based on SPDC have been developed in channel waveguides demonstrating correlated photon pair generation223 and frequencybin entanglement195 with integrated super-lattices for quasi phase-matching.
-Other works using BRW structures for phase-matching are discussed in the following subsection 'other waveguide structures'.
-SFWM-based photon pair generation was also investigated in channel waveguides made with III-V semiconductors since they also possess large Kerr coefficients.
-Correlated photon pairs202 and subsequently polarization-entangled states66 were demonstrated in dispersion engineered AlGaAs waveguides exploiting their strong third-order nonlinearity.
+III-V semiconductor photon pair sources based on SPDC have been developed in channel waveguides demonstrating correlated photon pair generation217 and frequency-bin entanglement189 with integrated superlattices for QPM.
+Other works using BRW structures for phase-matching are discussed in Sec.
+III B 3.
+SFWMbased photon pair generation was also investigated in channel waveguides made with III-V semiconductors since they also possess large Kerr coefficients.
+Correlated photon pairs196 and subsequently polarization-entangled states64 were demonstrated in dispersion engineered AlGaAs waveguides exploiting their strong third-order nonlinearity.

-Correlated photon pairs were also demonstrated in channel waveguides on other material platforms, for example, via SFWM in As2S3 glass channel waveguides78.
-Although possessing a high nonlinearity, this chalcogenide glass material faces similar obstacles posed by SpRS noises as silica glass for achieving high CAR.
+Correlated photon pairs were also demonstrated in channel waveguides on other material platforms, for example, via SFWM in As2S3 glass channel waveguides.76 Although possessing a high nonlinearity, this chalcogenide glass material faces similar obstacles posed by SpRS noises as silica glass for achieving high CAR.